-Monounsaturated fatty acids (MUFAs) have one double bond in their structure; they are also known as omega-9 fats.
-These are found in high amounts in olive, rapeseed and flaxseed (linseed) oils.
-Consuming more of these fats as a proportion of our total fat intake may help to reduce our blood LDL or 'bad' cholesterol level, whilst keeping HDL or 'good' cholesterol levels high.
-This reduces the risk of CVD.
+Monounsaturated fatty acids (MUFAs), or omega-9 fats as they’re sometimes known, have one double bond in their structure.
+You can find high amounts in olive, canola and flaxseed oils.
+Having more of these fats as a proportion of our total fat intake may help to reduce our blood LDL levels (bad cholesterol), whilst keeping our HDL levels (good cholesterol) high[2, 3], reducing the risk of heart disease[4, 5].

 |Fatty Acid||Type of PUFA||Rich dietary source|

-|Linoleic acid (LA)||Omega-6||Corn, safflower, sunflower, soyabean, peanut oils|
+|Linoleic acid (LA)||Omega-6||Corn, safflower, sunflower, soybean, peanut oils|

-|α-linolenic acid (ALA)||Omega-3||Flaxseed, soya, rapeseed oils|
+|α-linolenic acid (ALA)||Omega-3||Flaxseed, soy, canola oils|

 |Arachidonic acid (AA)||Omega-6||Small amounts in animal fats|